texta-tk/texta-tk.github.io/source/projects.rst

 Navigate between Projects
 **************************
 To start working on the project, we need to activate it - click on three dots under **Action** column (:numref:`project_actions`) and choose **Use**.
 Another way to select a project is from the list on the top-right corner (:numref:`user_projects`).
-The list will show you all the projects that you are a memember of.
+The list will show you all the projects that you are a member of.

 .. note::
     Only one project can be activated at a time.